Exploration, Resiliency, Potential

 Genuine diversity, equity, and inclusion efforts come from not just words, but actions.
 In an effort to hold ourselves and others accountable, we are committing to create an inclusive culture and pledge to do more to support our staff, Littles, families and the greater community.

-We recognize that we can do more and that change won’t happen overnight, but we’re in this for the long haul — we want the work we do to create a lasting, positive impact.
+We recognize that we can do more and that change won’t happen overnight — we want the work we do to create a lasting, positive impact.

 Our commitments and work to-date include (but are not limited to) the following: